YerkoDeZutter/workshop/README.md

-# get full circle on screen at all time's

-Now you may have noticed that sometimes part of your circle gets partly outside the window/canvas.
-That is because it pleases the middle point of the circle anywhere on the window (from 0 to the end of the canvas).
-Because of this parts of the circle gets out of the canvas.

-Now you an fic this by making a minimum and maximum again.
-Where the minimum the radius size is.
-And the maximum the canvas size - radius size is.
+# Animation

+Now you know how to draw something and know that you can change it how you want.
+Now we can look into some animation.

+to use animation in your canvas project you need a function whit a name that you choose yourself.
+In this function you put everything you want to change/animate. and at the end of the function you have to put the `requestAnimationFrame()` function whit your own made function's name in the parameters. like this  `requestAnimationFrame(update)`.

+And in the beginning of the function you put what you want to change in the animation.
+In my case now I just want to move my circle slowly to the right.
+So I just added `x++`.
+That way every time it draw's the circle again it move's 1 pixel to the right.
+And I also added `y--`.
+This makes the circle move slowly up.